grasmash/drupal-security-warning/README.md

       - drupal/seckit:1.0.0.0-alpha2: Alpha releases are not covered by Drupal security advisories.
       - drupal/security_review:dev-1.x: Dev releases are not covered by Drupal security advisories.
     See https://www.drupal.org/security-advisory-policy for more information.

-This message will only display when the package in question is installed for the first time or updated.
-I.e., when the version is locked, and not during subsequent installs.